malinoskj2/prompt_j2/README.md

 ![ctx_info](https://media.giphy.com/media/BpDg5nTFouC7He0Dit/giphy.gif)

 ##### Can set an "idle function"
-- This is a function that will be calle when the tty has been idle for some time. ex.
+- This is a function that will be called when the tty has been idle for some time. ex.
 ```
 # Terminal will exit if no prompts in 60 min